The following professionals lent their expertise to this article:

 Florida State College at Jacksonville

-The hybrid option for the Nursing Assistant (CNA) Workforce Certificate Program at Florida State College at Jacksonville is a ten-week course that combines live instruction, hands-on training with simulated labs, and clinical experiences attended in-person at designated clinical settings.
+The hybrid Nursing Assistant (CNA) Workforce Certificate Program at Florida State College at Jacksonville is a ten-week course that combines live instruction, hands-on training with simulated labs, and clinical experiences attended in-person at designated clinical settings.
 Graduates are eligible to sit for the Florida Board of Nursing Certified Nursing Assistant (CNA) Certification exam.

 Mode: Hybrid